 By Lori Dziurda

 I feel sorry for your daughters.
-It’s July 2018 and we are on the cusp of having a conservative majority in the Supreme Court, which is a direct threat to the protections for women’s health and privacy encapsulated in the 1973 Roe v.
+We are directly threatening the protections for women’s health and privacy encapsulated in the 1973 Roe v.
 Wade ruling.

 At 47 years old, I’m not worried about myself, but I have a four-year-old daughter.
 I’ve been thinking about her in this.
 About what this decision might mean for her and where the next 10 years might take us.
 I’ve been thinking about what I need to do, as her mother, to protect her.
 While I don’t know what the laws look like a decade from now, I am not powerless.